bhartiy/learnsellacious/pages/07.product/related-product/docs.md

 ---
 title: 'Related Product'
-media_order: 'Related Product.PNG'
+media_order: 'Related Product.PNG,Screenshot 2021-07-07 at 2.29.23 PM.png,Screenshot 2021-07-07 at 2.29.43 PM.png'
 taxonomy:
     category:
         - docs
 visible: true
 ---

+Related products can be shown by following 2 steps:-

-**Related products groups** are the groups in which related products are to be grouped with specific name.You can choose one or more products which are related to each other and assigned it to a group.
+**1.Creating groups:** The groups in which related products are to be grouped with specific name.You can choose one or more products which are related to each other and assigned it to a group.

 If a you want to create a new product, all you have to type the group name and press enter.